Hisense Refrigerators Review

 - Side-by-side design provides easy access to the freezer

 With its large capacity, it’s suitable for the whole family and its wide variety of flexible shelving means you can adjust it to suit your lifestyle.
 With a fridge this size, it is also not too bad in the energy ratings.
 It’s rated 2.5 stars, and consumes 603kWh.
 This fridge could cost around $199 a year in electricity.
 The unit price is around $1300, making it a cost-effective large fridge.
 For the ultimate family-friendly fridge, you can’t really go wrong here.
+Please note, this unit is currently not available to be purchased.

 French Door Fridges